 - You will begin with individual analyses.
 Make a video explaining what you discovered in the piece.
 The video should be at least 5 minutes long, but no more than 10.
 I would like to see your face in the video, because in an online class, I think that’s helpful for understanding that we’re all humans and not just names on a screen (but if you can’t do this for some reason, just discuss with me).

-- By Friday, submit this video in two places: uploading to your designated Slack channel and uploading on Blackboard (read more on submitting a video on Blackboard).
-The Slack channel is for discussion with your peers, while Blackboard is for evaluation and grading by me.
+- By Friday, submit this video in two places: uploading to your designated Teams channel and uploading on Blackboard (read more on submitting a video on Blackboard).
+The Teams channel is for discussion with your peers, while Blackboard is for evaluation and grading by me.

 - I will grade both your discussion and your individual analysis as separate grades.
 Rubrics are always available on Blackboard.